HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-migration.md

 The virtual host needs to be configured for the HAProxy port, into the WebSphere server for side-by-side mode.
 This is used to identify the request made from the external host with that dedicated port for HAProxy.

-Here, for the example, the default port `31001` is configured as a dedicated port for the HAPRoxy.
+Here, for the example, the default port `31001` is configured as a dedicated port for the HAProxy.

 Refer to the screenshots below to configure the dedicated port in the virtual host of the `WebSphere` server.